viralshah77/aws-projects/README.md

 6. Select your rule target:
     6.1 Select EventBridge API destination as the target type.
 6.2 Select api-destination from the list of existing API destinations
+7. Click Next and finish walking through the rest of the walk-through to create the rule.

+## Step 4: Send test Orders event
+Below is sample data to test your rule, with a link to open the sample data in the Event Generator.
+If you don't remember how to use Event Generator to send an event, please refer to the previous section.

+Using the Event Generator, send the following Order Notification events from the source com.aws.orders:
+    { "category": "lab-supplies", "value": 415, "location": "us-east" }

+## Step 5: Verify API Destination
+If the event sent to the Orders event bus matches the pattern in your rule, then the event will be sent to an API Gateway REST API endpoint.

+1. Open the AWS Management Console for CloudWatch Log Groups  in a new tab or window, so you can keep this step-by-step guide open.
+2. Select the Log group with an API-Gateway-Execution-Logs prefix.
+3. Select the Log stream.
+4. Toggle the log event to verify the basic authorization was successful and the API responds with a 200 status.

+Congratulations!
+You have successfully created your first custom event.
+We will now present additional challenges for you to complete.
+A description of the goal, sample data, and verification steps have been provided, but it is up to you to write the correct event pattern.
+Remember, use CloudWatch Logs to troubleshoot your rule implementation, if you are not able to verify your rule.